adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 ## Mono

-With great help from Miguel de Icaza I was able to implement a simple disassembler for Mono.
+With great help from Miguel de Icaza, I was able to implement a simple disassembler for Mono.
 We just run:

 ```
 mono -v -v -v -v --compile $namespace.$typeName:$methodName $exeName